eevee/eev.ee/content/2017-11-28-object-models.markdown

 And that's all you need.
 Much like Python, methods and data live in the same namespace, and Lua doesn't care whether `obj:method()` finds a function on `obj` or gets one from the metatable's `__index`.  _Unlike_ Python, the function will be passed `self` either way, because `self` comes from the use of `:` rather than from the lookup behavior.

 (Aside: strictly speaking, _any_ Lua value can have a metatable — and if you try to index a non-table, Lua will _always_ consult the metatable's `__index`.
 Strings all have the `string` library as a metatable, so you can call methods on them: try `("%s %s"):format(1, 2)`.
-I don't think Lua lets user code set the metatable for non-tables, so this isn't that interesting, but if you're writing Lua bindings from C then you can wrap your pointers in metatables to give them methods implemented in C.)
+Numbers, strings, functions, and nil each share a type-specific metatable, and you can only change it with the `debug` library which is often unavailable, so this is of limited use.
+But if you're writing Lua bindings from C, you can give your pointers metatables directly to give them methods implemented in C.)

 ### Bringing it all together